|photo||2|render - photo|||render|

 Lecture 14: Camera and eye models.

 Worksheet 1: Ray tracing an indexed face set, simple direct lighting of diffuse surfaces.

-Worksheet 2: Rendering with analytic sun and sky models.
+Worksheet 2: Rendering with analytic sun and sky models and with environment maps.

 Worksheet 3: Reflection and refraction, Russian roulette, specular surfaces (glass and metals).